igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 1.0.0 - 2019-09-XX =
+- New: Dropdown and Radio fields can be multiselected when searching.
+- New: PetFinder integration.
+Add keys under Settings and a [pets_petfinder] shortcode in a page.

 = 0.5.1 =
 - Fix: Custom Empty Search Fields would not return all pets.